EPhan077/project-responsive-form/readme.md

-# Project Responsice Accessible Form
+# Project Responsive Accessible Form

-This project's purpose is to develop a a mobile-first, accessible form that validates user input.
+This project's purpose is to develop a mobile-first, accessible form that validates user input.
 I built a responsive, accessible shopping/checkout form with custom validation.
 I made use of scss, gulp, semantic html, and javascript.

 ## Accessibility